 Causes and Types of Acquired Brain Injury

-Other causes and types of acquired brain injury include:
+Some types of non-traumatic acquired brain injury include:

 - Anoxic or hypoxic injuries, such as drowning or choking